Shahreyar00/React_Magnifacio_Frontend-UI/README.md

-### This repository contains code of the frontend UI part of ecommerce application which I am building using React and Strapi.
+### This repository contains code of the frontend UI part of ecommerce application which I am developing using React and Strapi.

 ````
 Magnifacio